 The 6 core classes discussed above construct the entire backbone of the model.
 From here we are ready to start implementing more useful equations like brackets, divisions, integrals and so on.
 However, building those kinds of equations from this point on is almost trivial.
 All the other container classes derive from

 EquationContainer and create one or more instances of

 For ease of development, I have placed all the equation classes, including the core classes, inside a folder named equations in the project directory.
 Apart from the core classes, all the other equations reside in their respective sub-folders.

 We have seen the main model.
 If you are interested in creating a more complete equation editor using this model, you may find these additional tips helpful

-- Fully understand the cyclic nature of the model.
+- Fully understand the cyclic/recursive nature of the model.
 Without that, you will be lost.

-- If you want to persist data in disk files, consider creating a top-down serializer.
-It will be something of a recursive mechanism in which each equation calls its inner equations to serialize themselves.
-Get help from the current keyboard and mouse handling routines.
+- If you want to persist data in disk files, consider creating a recursive serializer in which each equation calls its inner equations to serialize themselves.
+Get help from the current keyboard and mouse handling routines, which use this approach.

 - If you want to create new kinds of equations, try to first sub-class them from the existing classes.
 Most of the functionality should be found inside one or the other of the existing classes.
 Apart from sub-classing, you can also just copy the existing code to new class hierarchies if appropriate.

 - Should you want an undo/redo stack for the editor, try to only involve the core classes.
 This part will not be that easy due to the cyclic nature of the model.
 However, restricting yourself to the 6 core classes will make the job relatively easier.